 Once the sanding’s done it’s time to apply the fastening option.
 By that I mean how the label is going to attach to the storage container.
 That usually means measuring and cutting ribbon lengths by hand, then tying each one onto every individual label.

 Some limited edition sets have metal clips on the back that can slide onto the front of the basket.
 These are great for fabric storage boxes like the cube style you’ll see in some of my pictures.
 The clips are made from stainless steel so need to be affixed with superglue.
-I’ll take a few minutes to carefully measure and locate the exact place on the wood circle where the clip should be, before applying the glue to make sure it doesn’t result in a slightly lop-sided label.
+I’ll take time to carefully measure and locate the exact place on the wood circle where the clip should be, before applying the glue to make sure it doesn’t result in a slightly lop-sided label.
 That would be so annoying to see everyday if it was just ever so slightly off to one side!

 I don’t offer the metal clip as a general option just yet.
 It took many hours of research and negotiating with overseas suppliers to secure a small shipment of metal clips to test out first before committing to a large order.
 Then Covid hit and supply chains were completely disrupted.
 It was so nerve-wracking navigating global commerce and import systems for the first time and trying to make sure my tiny budget wasn’t wasted on product that didn’t turn out to be what I wanted, or worse if it never arrived at all.
 So I only have a small supply.
 When shipping and supply issues have improved, and if there’s demand for it I’ll consider offering the metal clip as a permanent option on all sets.
 I really wanted to source these locally but couldn’t find anywhere in Australia that make them.
 If you know of any Australian metal workers or fabricators that could supply these I’d love to know!

-And of course you can order any of my wooden labels without ribbon holes if you want to stick them onto plastic containers instead of tying with ribbon.
+And of course you can order any of my wooden labels without ribbon holes if you want to stick them onto containers instead of tying with ribbon.
 Again, after many hours of research and trying to source a suitable adhesive like double-sided sticky dots, it proved unviable to provide these as part of my product.
 Being able to order labels with no ribbon holes though means that customers can choose their own preferred type of adhesive, whether it be some kind of sticky dot, velcro, or whatever.

 < / div>